 Birds are weird.
 A lot of times you will find them flying in front of cars.
 Why is it that they never get out of the way of the vehicle?
 There are lots of questions in this regard.

 These things are very troublesome and threatening not only for the drivers but for everyone.
 Why?
-Because it’s a consequential cause of mortalities to some imperiled species of bird.
+Because it’s a significant cause of mortalities to some imperiled species of bird.

-When it comes to escaping, birds are quite skillful on it, so it’s a big wonder when they don’t.
+When it comes to escaping, birds are pretty skillful on it, so it’s a big wonder when they don’t.
 Let’s now discuss some points that could cloud the birds’ judgment.